I hate, detest, despise and loathe SATs. Strong words I know.

 And my conclusion:

 Yes we need to teach our children the basics.
 We want them to compete on the world stage.
+But do we need to test them at such a young age?
 Everyone needs the basic academic skills to get through everyday life.
 My son found school very challenging and struggled with academia.
 But now as an adult he is able to work out money, read a timetable, search on the internet, google information and write an email.

 We need to nurture creativity, independent thought and free thinkers.
 We need to value our inventors as much as our academics.
 Value our gymnasts as much as our doctors.
 Our dancers, gardeners, hairdressers, artists as much as our lawyers.